samplchallenges/SAMPL6/host_guest/SAMPLing/conversion.md

-We have not corrected the topology files for this difference in Coulomb's law constant, as it is not expected that these differences with significantly affect free energies calculated.
+We have not corrected the topology files for this difference in Coulomb's law constant, as it is not expected that these differences will significantly affect free energies calculated.
 The difference is an overall scaling to the Coulomb energy, and will mostly cancel when taking free energy differences, resulting in an error that is of order of 1 part in 20,000.